SugarcaneDefender/z-waif/README.md

 v1.8

-- whisper-turbo, a new ultra fast transcribing method
+- faster-whisper, a new ultra fast transcribing method
 	- Optional, off by default
 	- Roughly 4x as fast, with the same transcription quality!
 	- Needs CUDA Toolkit and cuDNN downloaded to work with GPU